 Finally, others view God essentially as a Friend.
-Certainly, today more and more followers of Christ are revelling in what it means to enjoy fellowship with God and walk with Him as Friend.
+Certainly today, more and more followers of Jesus are revelling in what it means to enjoy fellowship with God and walk with Him as Friend.

 But if we view Him fundamentally as a Friend, we often slide into relating to God as our Buddy or our Pal.
-It’s easy to then adopt a casual or familiar attitude and lose a sense of reverence and devotion.
+The result?
+It’s easy to then adopt a casual or familiar attitude and lose all sense of reverence and devotion.

 Jesus stepped into human history to reveal God’s nature with crystal clarity.

 If you really know me, you will know my Father as well.
 From now on, you do know him and have seen him … Anyone who has seen me has seen the Father.”

 (John 14:7, 9 NIV)

 Yes, God is a Creator but only because He is first and foremost a Father.
 As our Father, He created us in His image and likeness that we may be His children.
 His Father’s touch is seen in our individual beauty and uniqueness.
 Jesus said, “Are not two sparrows sold for a copper coin?
 And not one of them falls to the ground apart from your Father’s will.
 But the very hairs of your head are all numbered” (Matthew 10:29, 30).

 God is not a distant relative or an impersonal force.
 He didn’t merely create us and leave us to our own devices.
 As a Father, the Creator continues to actively participate in His creation.